dtulibrary/puppeteer/README.md

     $ ./jessie.sh $HOME/site.pp

-a Docker container will be built and run and the rabbitmq puppet module will be applied to this container from within using puppet apply.
+a `debian:jessie`-based Docker container will be built and run and the rabbitmq puppet module will be applied to this container from within using puppet apply.
 When puppet is done you will be dropped to a bash shell in the container for inspecting the state of the container.